zeroincombenze/tools/docs/pypi_wok_code/rtd_usage.rst

     i.e.
     .. $if branch in '10.0' '11.0' '12.0'

 FILE may be a file name.
-SUpported file types are .rst and .csv
+Supported file types are .rst and .csv

 ::